QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Yinsha/Yinsha.md

   </table>
 </div>

-The Xi people are an ethnic group thought to be descended from the [Yinsha](Yinsha) that first settled the territory of [Xinwei](Xinwei) in what is now [Shaohou](../../Map/Shaohou/Shaohou).
+The Xi people are an ethnic group thought to be descended from the [[Yinsha|Yinsha]] that first settled the territory of [[Xinwei]] in what is now [[../../Map/Shaohou/Shaohou|Shaohou]].
 Precisely where they came from and when they came to be is still a subject that requires further study, as strong evidence from earlier than approximately the year 7 AO which points to the origins of the Xi people has yet to be discovered.
 Their language, known as Xoàihuà by the Shaohan government, is a distant evolution of the Proto-Wei language, and is entirely distinct from the Shannic family.

 ### Fa people